 Below are common types of bonuses offered:

 First-time deposit offer: The most-popular bonus for new customers.
 After you make an initial deposit, the operator will add a full or partial amount of your deposit, immediately adding to your bankroll.
 Bonus amount often must be wagered within a certain timeframe.
 Some CO sportsbooks may offer reload bonuses for existing accounts.
 Check the terms and conditions.

 Loyalty programs: Rewards programs are mainstream at this point, offering perks for regular bettors.
 That can include anything from cash bonuses to travel and hotel perks, and more.

 Odds boost: Odds boosts are growing in popularity among the biggest sports betting sites, offering bigger odds than usual on specific teams.
-If the Colorado Rockies are at +200 in a game against the Los Angeles Dodgers, for example, a sportsbook may boost the odds to +250 for Rockies bettors.
+If the Colorado Rockies are at +200 in a game against the Los Angeles Dodgers, for example, a CO sportsbook may boost the odds to +250 for Rockies bettors.